crowdtainer/dapp-contracts/UserStories.md

     - The withdrawl function needs to provide the final prices array, so that each participant is correctly assigned the remainder value.

 - I need a 2-way communication channel, so that once a Crowdtainer is successful, I can communicate with them regarding their delivery.
-    - Ideas: An NFT-gated discord channel.
+    - Ideas: NFT-gated discord channel per Crowdtainer project.

 - I need a method to cancel a project, so that I can signal participants that the project will no longer be possible, and participants are therefore able to leave taking their money without waiting for expiration.